 Sponsor a Street Cat or Dog

-Sponsoring a cat or dog is another of the great ways animal lovers can help animals in Siem Reap.
-It’s different to adopting although maybe you’ll decide to adopt the animal at a later date.
+Sponsoring a cat or dog is another of the great ways that animal lovers can help animals in Siem Reap.
+It’s different to adopting, although maybe you’ll decide to adopt the animal at a later date.
 Sponsoring means that you undertake to support a particular animal through its treatment, rehabilitation, and re-homing.

-Symbolically Adopt a Hero Rat or Dog
+Symbolically Adopt a Hero Rat or Explosive Detection Dog

-Another one of the ways animal lovers can help animals in Siem Reap is to symbolically adopt an animal and both Apopo and Explosive Detection Dogs, below, offer symbolic adoption, as well as sponsorship opportunities.
 Through Apopo you can adopt a Hero Rat – or gift an adoption of a Hero Rat – for as little as US$7 a month, while it costs US$20 a month to sponsor a puppy to be trained by NPA Explosive Detection Dogs.
 More details below.

 Foster an Animal

-If you love animals, live in Cambodia, and have the resources and time (perhaps you work from home?) and want to help but can’t commit to providing a forever home, then why not volunteer as a foster parent?
-The people who rescue animals off the streets (or worse) in Siem Reap often need to place animals somewhere after they’ve been treated until a permanent home can be found.
+If you love animals, live in Cambodia, and have the resources and time (perhaps you work from home?) and want to help street dogs and stray cats, but can’t commit to providing a forever home, then why not volunteer as a foster parent?

 Spread the Word on Social Media

-If you’re in a position to donate, visit, volunteer, foster, or adopt, another of the ways animal lovers can help animals in Siem Reap is to provide support on social media by spreading the word about the issues, sharing stories of the organisations and people who are helping animals, and supporting their fund-raising efforts by sharing posts on social media channels such as Facebook, Instagram and Twitter so that your shares reach people who can help.
+Raise awareness of the problem by re-sharing stories posted on social media by the organisations and people helping animals in Siem Reap, and support their fund-raising efforts by sharing posts on social media channels such as Facebook, Instagram and Twitter so that your shares reach people who can help.

 Organisations and Businesses Animal Lovers Can Help in Siem Reap